How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 open battery settings on Mac

-In order to prevent Mac from sleeping when it's disconnected from power, you may head to the battery section of the "battery settings" and drag the "Turn display off after" slider to Never.
+To prevent your Mac from sleeping when it's disconnected from power, go to the battery settings, click on the battery section, and drag the "Turn display off after" slider to "Never".

-In case you're willing to deter your Mac from sleeping when it's plugged in, you need to head to the Power Adaptor.
-It may be found under Battery Settings.
+To prevent your Mac from sleeping when it's plugged in, go to System Preferences, then Power Adaptor, which can be found under Battery Settings.

-After that, you need to tick the box "Prevent your Mac from sleeping automatically when the display is off."
-Once done, move the slider to adjust the "Turn display off after" setting.
+To prevent your Mac from sleeping automatically when the display is off, tick the box "Prevent your Mac from sleeping automatically when the display is off."
+Then, adjust the "Turn display off after" setting by moving the slider.

 choose power adaptor